Art fairs are held at many different locations. Inside facilities Being in Wisconsin, late fall through early spring, inside venues become

 Combining thoughtful image creation with strategic development and skillful printing, as the artist, I am able to create the envisioned artistic print with the desired image detail, natural colors and emotional attachment.

 I believe that art is not a commodity.
 Each creation contains the uniqueness brought forth by the artist.
 (Once again, the very reason I print my prints).
-The market for my fine art prints, consequently, are those who fully understand and appreciate this uniqueness.
+Those who invest in my fine art prints fully understand and appreciate this uniqueness.

 Look on the lower right corner of your print.
 There, you will find my individually and personally hand-signed signature, your "certificate of authenticity".
-I do not use a digital signature on any of my fine art prints.
+I do not use an electronic digital signature on any of my fine art prints.